NickolausDS/Globus-Publication-Flow-Demo/README.md

-# ACDC Cookie Cutter Portal
+# Publication Demo Portal

-An ACDC portal

-This is a basic starter portal for deploying science portals to ACDC
+A Django Globus Portal Framework with a simple flow for ingesting new records

 ### Development